 Whether you learn French fast or slow, just try to stay motivated and don’t give up.
 You'll soon begin to realise just how much progress you're making.

 If you'd like to speed up your French learning journey, without spending all your time pouring over grammar books, then I've got something for you.

-It's French Uncovered, my story-based course, that will help you go from French beginner or false beginner (A1-A2 on the CEFR) to intermediate while immersing yourself in a compelling story.
+It's French Uncovered an online course that will help you go from French beginner or false beginner (A1-A2 on the CEFR) to intermediate level through StoryLearning®.

 Instead of learning grammar rules and ending up translating in your head when you speak, your learning takes place as you read and listen to the story.

 It's the same process I used to learn Italian in 3 months from home, by just listening to and reading compelling content.
 I've distilled that method into a comprehensive course where I help you discover French through story.

 If that sounds like a learning method you'd like to try, then go check out the course for free here.

 Are you learning French?
 What are your goals in the language?
 Leave a comment and let me know!